aymericb213/scikit-query/docs/usage.rst

 Using the library
 -----------------

-The library has two main modules : one containing the algorithms, and one for the oracles.
+The library has modules for each kind of constraint (pairwise or triplet), plus another one containing the oracles.
 They can be imported as below :

 .. code-block:: python

     from skquery.pairwise import *
+    from skquery.triplet import *
     from skquery.oracle import MLCLOracle

 This will allow to use the constraint selection algorithms as well